Tucupita Marcano Player Props: Pirates vs. Mets

-The Pittsburgh Pirates and Tucupita Marcano, who went 1-for-5 with a double last time in action, battle Kodai Senga and the New York Mets at PNC Park, Saturday at 4:05 PM ET.
+Tucupita Marcano -- with an on-base percentage of .250 in his past 10 games, 58 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the New York Mets, with Carlos Carrasco on the mound, on June 11 at 1:35 PM ET.

-In his most recent appearance, he went 1-for-5 with a double against the Mets.
+In his most recent game he had a hitless showing (0-for-4) against the Mets.

 Tucupita Marcano Game Info & Props vs. the Mets